-the necessary incentives so that processors' interests are best served by acting "correctly".
+Under the game-theoretic view, workers act on their own self-interest and they do not have an a priori established behavior, that is, they are assumed to be rational [2, 25, 52].
+In other words, the workers decide on whether they will be honest and report the correct task result, or cheat and report a bogus result, depending on which strategy increases their benefit or utility.
+Under this view, Algorithmic Mechanisms [2, 11, 46] are employed, where games are designed to provide the necessary incentives so that processors' interests are best served by acting "correctly."
 In particular, the master provides some reward (resp. penalty) should a worker be honest (resp. cheat).
-The design objective is for the master to force a desired unique Nash equilibrium (NE) [48], i.e., a strategy choice by each worker such that none of them has incentive to change it.
-That Nash equilibrium is the one in which the master achieves a desired probability of obtaining the correct result.
+The design objective is for the master to force a desired unique Nash equilibrium (NE) [45], i.e., a strategy choice by each worker such that none of them has incentive to change it.
+That Nash equilibrium is the one in which the master achieves a desired probability of obtaining the correct task result.
+(It is known that Nash Equilibria do not always lead to optimal solutions for rational players, but as argued in [47, Chapter 1], it is a "safe" way for the players to obtain high utility satisfaction, and more importantly, a Nash Equilibrium is stable, that is, once proposed, the players do not want to individually deviate.)

 The above views could complement one another, if a certain computation includes only malicious and altruistic workers, or only rational workers.
-However, the pragmatic situation on the Internet is different: all three types of workers might co-exist in a given computation.
-One could assume that all workers are rational but, for example, what if a software bug occurs that makes a worker deviate from its protocol, and hence compute and return an incorrect result?
+However, the pragmatic situation on the Internet is different: all three type of workers might co-exist in a given computation.
+One could assume that all workers are rational, but what, for example, if a software bug occurs that makes a worker deviate from its protocol, and hence compute and return an incorrect result?
 This worker is no longer exhibiting a rational behavior, but rather an erroneous or irrational one.
 From the master's point of view such behavior can be seen as malicious.